the-whiteroom/the-whiteroom.github.io/src/routes/posts/rogue-if-confirmation-bias-was-a-class.md

 *The above Rogue takes Elven Accuracy at level 4, Crossbow Expert at level 8, and Sharpshooter at level 10.*

 ### Skills
 Rogues are supposed to be good at skill checks - and with the ease at which they reach high modifiers to their skill checks, you'd expect them to be.
 However, modifiers alone aren't indicative of how good you are - for example, the difference between a +3 and a +6 modifer isn't anywhere near twice as much, it's only 15%.
-Expertise is often touted as a fantastic boost to skill checks, but in actuality, other classes get comparable (or better) boost to skill checks.
+Expertise is often touted as a fantastic boost to skill checks, but in actuality, other classes get comparable (or better) boosts to skill checks.

 The overwhelming majority of games are run below level 10, when Expertise is a 10-15% boost to 2-4 skills (of eighteen).
 Expertise is available to other classes too - for example, all Bards get two, Rangers get one, and many subclasses (like Knowledge) get it too.
 However, Expertise just isn't great.